Plaristote/crails/README.md

     guard> before_compile
     guard> compile

-Now that everything is ready, you may launch your server using the `crails server` command:
+Now that everything is ready, you may launch your server by running the binary:

-    crails server -p 8080 -h 0.0.0.0
+    build/server -p 8080 -h 0.0.0.0

-Note that `crails server` binds to port 3001 and host 127.0.0.1 by default.
+Note that by defaults, the server binds to port 3001 and host 127.0.0.1.